cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

 ### Google Cloud (gcloud) Project

-Next, the gcloud software
+Next we will need
-helps you us on a Google Cloud project on your own system.
+to create a project on
+Google Cloud website.
 Once you've created that project, you can enable billing for that project, and then install the gcloud software